Sporting Club Grants Program – Frequently asked questions (FAQs)

 Does the program fund travel for all participants and players?

-No, Category 4 Competitors will only support individual athletes that are selected for representative competition, or who are attending an official representative training camp or selection trail.
+No, Category 4 Travel will only support individual athletes that are selected for representative competition, or who are attending an official representative training camp or selection trail.

-We are planning an on-going volunteer program, can we apply for food and drinks?
+We are planning an event, can we apply for food and drinks?

 No. All food, drinks and catering are not eligible costs through this program.
 The program also does not fund trophies, prize money or gift packages.